-Our goal is always to take a therapeutic approach to improving behaviour.
-We do this by trying to restore relationships that have broken down through restorative meetings and educate students as to the consequences of these behaviour instead of just punishing them for their actions.
+Our goal is always to take a therapeutic approach, restoring relationships through restorative meetings which seek to educate students rather than punishing them for their actions.

 Restorative meetings are an opportunity to:

 - restore relationships and educate students as to the consequences of these behaviour. - discuss additional support for the student to reduce the likelihood of repetition.